Open-Finance-Lab/finrl-contest-2024.github.io/index.markdown

 #### Submission
 Participants need to submit a well-organized repository containing all scripts, models, and any custom libraries used to implement the solution.
 Each team should also submit a 1-2 page report with the [ACM sigconf template](https://www.overleaf.com/latex/templates/acm-conference-proceedings-primary-article-template/wbvnghjbzwpc) through Open Review.
 The title should start with “FinRL Contest 2024 Task I.”

-### Task II: Stock Movement Prediction with RLMF
+### Task II: LLM-Engineered Signals with RLMF
-This task aims to develop LLMs that can analyze news to predict stock price movements by using Reinforcement Learning from Market Feedback.
+This task aims to develop LLMs that can generate and engineer effictive signals from news by using Reinforcement Learning from Market Feedback (RLMF).
+By incorporating market feedback in the fine-tuning process, LLMs can learn from and adapt to financial market behaviors.

+In this task, the LLMs will be used to generate one specific type of signal (e.g., a sentiment score) based on the content of news.
+Contestants will develop models that leverage RLMF to adjust the signals based on the market feedback.
 Contestants are expected to explore useful market feedback from market data and innovative reward models to fine-tune their LLMs.

 #### Dataset
 An OHLCV dataset and a corresponding news dataset for a list of stocks are provided.
 Contestants are free to use external datasets to deveop RLMF methods and fine-tune the LLMs.

-We will evaluate the LLM using the following prompt:
+#### Requirements
+1. For a fair comparison, contestants should only use [Llama 3.1 8B Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct).
+2. Contestants can determine what signal to generate and engineer.

-_"How will the stock price of {stock ticker} move after the release of this news: {news}.
-Select and return only one of the following answers {up, down, no change}.
+3. Contestants should provide the prompt for their LLM, for example: _"What is the sentiment score of {stock ticker} after the release of this news: {news}.
+Give and only return the score in the range of [-1, 1].
 Answer: "_

-#### Requirements
-For a fair comparison, contestants should only use [Llama 3.1 8B Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct).

 #### Model Evaluation
+To assess the effectiveness of the signal engineered by the LLMs, we will apply the signal to a simple and practical trading strategy:
+1. Buy the top 30 stocks with the highest signals on the day of the news release and sell them 5 days later.
+2. Short-sell the 30 stocks with the lowest signals on the day of the news release and cover the short position 5 days later.

+The initial cash is $1 million, which will be allocated equally to each trading day and each stock.

-The performance of the LLM will be assessed by the following metrics:
+The performance of the LLM will be assed by the cumulative returns.
-1. Accuracy.
-It is the ratio of accurately predicted stock movement to the total number of news tested.
-2. F1 Score: It is the harmonic mean of precision and recall:
-   $$F1 = \frac{2 \cdot Precision \cdot Recall}{Precision + Recall}$$

 #### Submission
-Participants need to submit their LLM, which should be easily loaded and tested.
+Participants need to submit the prompt and their LLM , which should be easily loaded and tested.
 Each team should also submit a 1-2 page report with the [ACM sigconf template](https://www.overleaf.com/latex/templates/acm-conference-proceedings-primary-article-template/wbvnghjbzwpc) through Open Review.
 The title should start with “FinRL Contest 2024 Task II.”

 ## Evaluation
 For each task, the final ranking of participants will be determined by a weighted combination of model evaluation and report assessment, with weights of 60% and 40% respectively.

 **Model evaluation**:
 * Task 1: the geometric mean of the rankings of cumulative return, Sharpe ratio, and Max drawdown.
-* Task 2: the average of accuracy and F1 score.
+* Task 2: the cumulative return.

 **Report assessment**: